List of Kuromajo-san ga Toru!! episodes

-Here Comes the Black Witch!! is an anime television series by Shin-Ei Animation based on the series of children's novels written by Hiroshi Ishizaki and illustrated by Kaori Fujita.
+Kuromajo-san ga Toru!! is an anime television series by Shin-Ei Animation based on the series of children's novels written by Hiroshi Ishizaki and illustrated by Kaori Fujita.
 The series follows Chiyoko "Choco" Kurotori, a girl who inadvertently summons a black witch named Gyubid and ends up becoming her magical apprentice.
 The series began airing on NHK Educational TV from April 4, 2012.
+The series has been ongoing till February 19, 2014, and concluded on Episode 60 of Season 2.
 The opening theme is "Doki Doki Shichau no Oh Yeah!
 (Doki Doki しちゃうの Oh yeah!, A Heart Pounding Situation's Oh Yeah!) by Ayumu Shinga.